NextGenCMB/delensalot/docs/source/usage/quickstart.rst

     MAP_delensed_map = fiducial_map - MAP_Blensing_template

-If you are working on a masked sky, calculating the power spectrum of this would involve using algoirhtms which handle the mode-coupling.
-D.lensalot comes with its own implementation for it.
+If you are working on a masked sky, calculating the power spectrum of this would involve using algoirhtms which handle the mode-coupling. delensalot comes with its own implementation for it.
 Simply run the :code:`map_delensing`-job.
 Then the delensed power spectra with the mask and binning defined inside the configuration file are available via,

 .. code-block:: python